Scottish Deerhound

 Scottish Deerhound with a wiry gray coat and cream chest sitting on a dirt trail in a forest, looking calm and attentive with a gentle gaze.

-Breed History
+Breed History of the Scottish Deerhound

 The Scottish Deerhound’s origins trace back centuries, likely descending from ancient sighthounds brought to Scotland by early Celts.
 Bred to hunt and bring down large red deer, these dogs were a prized possession of Scottish nobility.
 Deerhounds were so highly valued that ownership was once restricted to the aristocracy.
 Their population declined with the fall of the Scottish clan system and the reduced need for coursing deer, but dedicated breeders preserved the breed.
 Today, the Deerhound is cherished as both a graceful companion and a reminder of Scotland’s hunting heritage.